codeschool-projects/HTMLPortfolioProject/README.md

 We'll dive into a number of basic HTML concepts, including:

-* Creating an HTML page
+* Creating an HTML page.
-* Using classes to organize your page and tie in styles
+* Using classes to organize your page and tie in styles.
-* Using headings to denote importance
+* Using headings to denote importance.
-* Adding text using paragraphs
+* Adding text using paragraphs.
-* Creating links so users can contact you
+* Creating links so users can contact you.

 ## What You'll Need